bluelight773/tf_object_detector/README.md

 in `models/research/object_detection`.
 If imported, the main function of interest will be `show_detected_objects_in_images`.
 * `detect_objects_in_video.py`: Standalone script/module illustrating use of TensorFlow's Object Detector API with a pre-trained model to detect various objects appearing in the default webcam video stream.
+Press 'x' to exit.
 * Assuming you'd followed the Setup instructions, key variables of interest if you'd prefer to use a different pretrained model are: MODEL_NAME, PATH_TO_LABELS, and NUM_CLASSES.